Aurora (province): Administrative assignment

+Contemporary

+On April 22, 2024, newly installed Governor Reynante A. Tolentino took his oath of office as governor before his brother, Dipaculao Mayor Danilo A. Tolentino.
+He replaced Atty.
+Christian Noveras, who was dismissed by the Office of the Ombudsman along with his father, Vice Governor Gerardo Noveras, in December, 2023.

 Geography

 Aurora is a coastal province covering an area of 3,147.32 km2 in east-central Luzon.
 To the north, it is bordered by the Northern Sierra Madre Natural Park of Isabela, to the west by the central range of the Sierra Madre which contains the Casecnan Protected Landscape and Aurora Memorial National Park, to the south by the Umiray River, and to the east by the Philippine Sea which opens to the Pacific Ocean.
 The San Ildefonso Peninsula lies in the province's northern portion between the Philippine Sea and the Casiguran Sound.

 Topography

 The province covers a portion of the Sierra Madre mountain range.
 As such, the elevation is generally steep to very steep and only about 14% of the province's total area is flat.

 Climate

 Aurora's climate is classified as Tropical rainforest climate.
 It experiences significant rainfall throughout the year.
 Because the coastal province faces the Pacific Ocean, it is frequently visited by typhoons.